Duško Vujošević: Victoria Libertas Pesaro

-In summer 1997, Vujosevic made a move to another bottom-dwelling Serie A club, joining Victoria Libertas, the once storied club that had fallen on hard times financially in the meantime.
+In the summer of 1997, Vujosevic made a move to another bottom-dwelling Serie A club, joining Victoria Libertas, the once storied club that had fallen on hard times financially in the meantime.

 Under Vujošević's guidance in the 1997-98 league season, the club ended getting relegated.

 After returning from Italy, Vujošević joined the coaching staff of Budućnost as a consultant to head coach Muta Nikolić for the 1998–99 season.
-The following two seasons, from 1999 to 2001 he was the head coach of Radnički Beograd.
+The following two seasons, from 1999 to 2001, he was the head coach of Radnički Beograd.

 Partizan, CSKA and Partizan again

-Since his return to Partizan in 2001, he has won nine consecutive national championships (2002–2010), four cups (2002, 2008, 2009, 2010), and four consecutive Adriatic League titles (2007-2010), thus becoming the most successful coach in the club's history.
+After his return to Partizan in 2001, he won nine consecutive national championships (2002–2010), four cups (2002, 2008, 2009, 2010), and four consecutive Adriatic League titles (2007–2010), thus becoming the most successful coach in the club's history.
 Also, under his management Partizan made it to the Euroleague Final Four, in the 2009–10 Euroleague season.

 He won the Alexander Gomelsky Coach of the Year award as the best Euroleague coach of the 2008–09 season.
 On 25 June 2010, Vujošević signed three-year contract with Russian club CSKA Moscow.
 Only few months later, Vujošević and CSKA Moscow decided to part their ways after elimination in the first stage of Euroleague.

 On 25 June 2012, after two years of not working as head coach, Vujošević signed a long-term contract with Partizan.

 On 8 September 2015, he parted ways with Partizan.
 The coach's departure from the state-funded KK Partizan occurred amid controversy and acrimony over his criticism directed at the ruling party in Serbia, especially Prime Minister Aleksandar Vučić.
-In subsequent interviews Vujošević has made claims that Vučić's government effectively forced his removal by presenting the club management with a situation of cutting its funding if he remains its coach.
+In subsequent interviews Vujošević made claims that Vučić's government had effectively forced his removal by presenting the club management with a situation of cutting its funding if he remained its coach.

 Limoges CSP

 On 13 January 2016, Vujošević took over French club Limoges CSP.
 While coaching Limoges, they finished 10th in the LNB Pro A, and he led his team to the round of 16 in the French Basketball Cup.

-He left the team at the end of the 2016–2017. season.
+He left the team at the end of the 2016–2017 season.

 U-BT Cluj-Napoca

-On 18 June 2019, Duško signed a one-year deal with Romanian club U-BT Cluj-Napoca.
-In the 2019–20 season his club finished 2nd in the Liga Națională group A, Romania's first division, before the season got cancelled due to the COVID-19 pandemic.
+On 18 June 2019, Vujošević signed a one-year deal with Romanian club U-BT Cluj-Napoca as a coach coordinator.
+In the 2019–20 season, the club finished 2nd in the Liga Națională group A, Romania's first division, before the season got cancelled due to the COVID-19 pandemic.

-On 24 June 2020, he signed a one-year extension with the club, that season he won the Liga Națională, and the Romanian Basketball Cup.
-At the end of the season he left the club.
+On 24 June 2020, he signed a one-year extension with the club.
+That season, the club won the Liga Națională, and the Romanian Basketball Cup.
+At the end of the season, he left the club, thereby concluding his career.